tudelft3d/website/projects/geobim-benchmark/project.md

 The results of the tests delivered by the participants will be openly available (with the consent of participants), both during and after the end of the project, to download and use (for research, education, testing).

-The provided models and their description will also be freely available (with some more limitations for the Myran.ifc and UpTown.ifc models), permitting eventual future benchmark comparisons.
+The provided models and their description will also be freely available (with some more limitations for the Myran.ifc, UpTown.ifc and Savigliano.ifc models), permitting eventual future benchmark comparisons.

 A detailed report of the results and of their analysis will be written, published on the website and shared with the participants.